BushLife - Forclaz Travel 100 Hiking Backpack Hero

 Stelios carrying the Forclaz Travel 100 50 L Hiking Backpack

 First and foremost we always (and highly) stress considering intent during a review.
 In other words, what will you use this pack for?
 Coming in at 50 litres, the Travel 100 is not a small pack.
 Its layout and features are designed to suit hiking.
-And its weight confirms that it’s in the sweet spot of 3 lbs.
+And its weight confirms that it’s in the sweet spot of 3 lbs, which is a lightweight pack for this size.

 If hiking isn’t your thing, that’s fine.
-The pack still does what it’s supposed to – which is carrying shelter, gear, food, water, clothing and so on.
+The pack still does what it’s supposed to – which is carrying heavy loads such as shelter, gear, food, water, clothing and so on.
 Except you are just lucky enough to shed the weight.

 What the Travel 100 isn’t is a daily or EDC-type pack.
 For everyday carry, a pack should have a lot of organization and be smaller.